TsUM Kyiv: Projects

 In the fall of 2019, TsUM Kyiv designed the shopping windows in collaboration with 8 Ukrainian artists: Yulia Belyaeva, Masha Reva, Jolie Poly, Oksana Levchenya, Vova Vorotnyov, art group Pomme de Boue and art duo of the twin brothers BRATY ART.
 The same year, the department store created shopping bags in collaboration with British illustrator Spyros Halaris.
 Apart from that, in 2020, TsUM Kyiv invited one of the most famous Ukrainian illustrators, Serhiy Maidukov, to work on its shopping windows.
 The artist also created drawings for the store's bags.
 In 2021, Kyiv’s central department store opened autumn season with the launch of fabulous window displays that feature incredible art pieces by muralist Volodymyr Manzhos, also known under the pseudonym WaOne Interesni Kazki.
 His monumental paintings can be found in Ukraine and far beyond its borders – the US, India, France, Denmark, Spain, Morocco, and more.
 Moreover, TsUM Kyiv has also hosted public talks with artists where the visitors could find out the story behind the window displays and AR technology used for TsUM Kyiv bags, which is a modern way of supporting art.

+In the spring of 2023, TsUM Kyiv partnered with Sestry Feldman to create store displays as part of an in-store campaign focused on the concept of rebirth.
+The displays were used to create a positive atmosphere for the citizens of Kyiv during the ongoing Russo-Ukrainian war.
+The displays created by Sestry Feldman won first place for "Non-Holiday Window Displays" in the International Visual Competition held by VMSD, Visual Merchandising + Store Design, magazine.
+Sestry Feldman are two of Kyiv's most recognized street artists.